- Starting your trip in the baroque town of Scharding

 - Meals: Breakfast

-Today you’ll pass under the watchful gaze of old castles which look down from the surrounding hilltops.
-Early in the day you’ll pass through Linz, Austria’s third-largest city, with a historic market square surrounded by Baroque buildings.
-The majestic fifteenth-century Linz Citadel stands watch over the Danube.
-You might want to board Europe’s steepest mountain railway to climb the Pöstlingberg, a hill overlooking the city.
+Austria’s third-largest city, you can take a walk through the Donaulände Park, or people watch in the historic market square, surrounded by Baroque buildings.
+From Linz it’s also possible to board Europe’s steepest mountain railway to climb the Pöstlingberg, a hill overlooking the city.
 The train, which still operates with its original 19th-Century cars, covers nearly 2 miles and about 825 vertical feet / 251 metres in 16 minutes and offers a fantastic view out over the river.

 - Meals: Breakfast